fireship-io/fireship.io/content/lessons/deploy-multiple-sites-to-firebase-hosting/index.md

 {{< figure src="img/multisite-demo.gif" caption="Demo of multiple sites hosted by single Firebase Project" >}}

-In the following lesson, you will learn how to setup mulitsite hosting in Firebase from scratch.
+In the following lesson, you will learn how to setup multisite hosting in Firebase from scratch.

 <p class="tip">You must be on the **Blaze** pay-as-you-go plan to deploy multiple sites to Firebase.</p>